Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?

 A small number of studies focusing on the effects of lockdowns on internet infrastructure have already been published as of November 2020.
 These studies typically look at traffic trends and patterns from various vantage points.
 Some look for signs of stress in internet infrastructure, while others attempt to correlate traffic data with user behavior during lockdowns.

-Feldmann et al. studied the effects of lockdowns on internet traffic using traffic data obtained from several Internet Service Providers (ISPs) and Internet Exchange Points (IXPs) in Europe and the US East Coast\cite{feldmann2020lockdown}.
+Feldmann et al.~\cite{feldmann2020lockdown} studied the effects of lockdowns on internet traffic using traffic data obtained from several \glspl{ISP} and \glspl{IXP} in Europe and on the \gls{US} East Coast.
 The authors found that residential traffic increased by 15--20\% after the lockdown and that remote work and education applications saw a 200\% increase in traffic.
-The regular weekday traffic pattern morphed into a weekend-like pattern with a significant traffic increase starting in the morning, from mid-March until roughly mid-May.
+The regular weekday traffic pattern transformed into a weekend-like pattern with a significant traffic increase starting in the morning, from mid-March until roughly mid-May.

-B\"{o}ttger et al. studied similar effects using data from Facebook's global edge network \cite{bottger2020internet}.
+B\"{o}ttger et al.~\cite{bottger2020internet} studied similar effects using data from Facebook's global edge network.
 They observed a traffic increase in the second half of March and found regional correlations between traffic growth and the spread of COVID-19 in the region.
 The data from Facebook's video services showed a degradation in the quality of user experience in India and South Africa.
 Authors attributed the degradation to limited capacity and last-mile network congestion in those countries.